miccohen/cheatsheets/venture_capital.md

 ### Convertible note
 A convertible note is a financial structure that VCs use to invest in a company.
 A convertible note is a loan whose outstanding value converts into equity for the VC at a later date.

 Convertible notes are usually used during seed rounds, if at all, because they allow companies to delay valuation talks until a later fundraising round (usually Series A).

 Per SeedInvest:

-“The primary advantage of issuing convertible notes is that it does not force the issuer and investors to determine the value of the company when there really might not be much to base a valuation on--in some cases the company may just be an idea.
+"The primary advantage of issuing convertible notes is that it does not force the issuer and investors to determine the value of the company when there really might not be much to base a valuation on--in some cases the company may just be an idea.
 That valuation will usually be determined during the Series A financing, when there are more data points off which to base a valuation.”

 ### Safe